Looking for Construction Stocks? The Zacks Rank Can Help You Find Winners

 Headquartered in Grand Rapids, MI, UFP Industries, Inc. is a holding company with its subsidiaries throughout North America, Europe, Asia, and Australia.
 The company supplies wood, wood composite and other products in retail, industrial, and construction market.

-Two analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $0.95 to $4.73 per share.
-UFPI boasts an average earnings surprise of 38.4%.
+Two analysts revised their earnings estimate higher in the last 60 days for fiscal 2021, while the Zacks Consensus Estimate has increased $0.95 to $4.73 per share.
+UFPI also boasts an average earnings surprise of 38.4%.

-Analysts are expecting earnings to grow 18.3% for the current fiscal year, with revenue forecasted to rise 29%.
+Earnings are forecasted to see growth of 18.3% for the current fiscal year, and sales are expected to increase 29%.

 Bottom Line